Skip to main content

 if self.random_start:

-# Random start within epsilon ball
+# Random start within the epsilon ball helps escape local optima.

 images = images + torch.empty_like(images).uniform_(